vinyldns/vinyldns/modules/docs/src/main/tut/api/zone-model.md

 id            | string      | The unique identifier for this zone latestSync    | date-time   | The last date and time the zone was synced isTest        | boolean     | Defaults to **false**.
-Used for restricted access during VinylDNS testing, can be ignored by clients
+Used for restricted access during VinylDNS testing, can be ignored by clients accessLevel   | string      | Access level of the user requesting the zone.
+Current levels are Delete (full access), Read and NoAccess.

 #### ZONE EXAMPLE <a id="zone-example"></a>